klaudiaZF/sig-security/security-committer-pathway.md

 # Additional Responsibilities for Established Security Committers

-Once you become a Security Committer in Eclipse Tractus-X, your role will expand to include the following critical responsibilities:
+Once you successfully [pass through the election process](https://www.eclipse.org/projects/handbook/#elections-committer) and are chosen by the existing committers, your role as a Security Committer in Eclipse Tractus-X will expand to include the following critical responsibilities:

 - Managing Security Advisories: Take charge of managing and responding to security advisories, ensuring timely and effective communication.